cehbrecht/birdhouse-talk-at-egu-2020/slides.md

 ---
 ### What does Birdhouse provide?
-* Has a template to build your own Web Processing Service
+* A template to build your own Web Processing Service
-* Provides tools for automatic service deployment
+* Tools for automatic deployment
-* WPS Client to be used in a Jupyter notebook
+* WPS Client to be used in Jupyter notebooks

 ```note
 The whole idea behind this specific part of the Copernicus project is to make climate data accessible to not only scientists and engineers, but also to a wide audience.
 This means that it’s possible to send self-explanatory values based on calculations on the raw data on top of the actual data, which is a big boon for accessibility.